 Should you include all your professional work in your portfolio?
 No. The work in your portfolio should be your very best and show diversity in your skills and clientele.

-You can save and protect your work on tools like:
+You can save and protect your work with tools like:

-In case you do not want to spend money on a website, you can use third-party portfolio sites to feature your work:
+In case you do not want to spend money on a website, you can use third-party portfolio sites to feature your work like:

 Top 3 freelance jobs platforms in India